SealedSeal/4CD-Tech-32x32/README.md

 This resourcepack is based on Faithful 32x32, adding textures to items and blocks from other mods to complete initial resourcepack

 --------------------------------------------------------------------------------
+1.3.11

++ added textures for drill from thermalinnovation

 1.3.10

 + added textures for scaffolds from IC2